 Content marketing gives your brand the opportunity to make real connections with your target millennial buyers.
 By consistently publishing quality content on your website or blog, you are educating your audience while demonstrating your industry expertise.
 Additionally, you have the opportunity to show some of your brand’s personality and voice through the tone and topics of your content.

 Millennials respond best to marketing that is authentic and engaging, no matter what channel it reaches them on.

 As a blogger or a small business owner, your blog content plays an important role in helping you reach millennial buyers.
 One in three millennials uses blog content to get the information they need before making a purchase.
 By consistently publishing content that adds value for these consumers, you can start to build relationships with these buyers and work on converting one-time customers into lifetime brand advocates.

 Make sure that the content you are creating adds value for your target audience.
 Use your customer personas to understand what your buyers value you most and what type of information they need to make a purchasing decision.
 Then, use these details to come up with relevant content topics and develop a content calendar to ensure that your consistently posting useful content that engages your millennial buyers.

 2. Online customer reviews matter.

-Another important aspect of marketing to millennials is emphasizing positive online reviews.
+Your brand needs to emphasize positive online reviews.
 For millennials, online reviews have become the new word-of-mouth marketing.
 In fact, HubSpot reports that 84% of consumers will do their research online before making a purchase, and 70% of these consumers read online reviews before they buy.
 Great reviews for your brand on social media and other sites like Yelp help your company build trust with new leads and prospects and gain the loyalty of your buyers.